pyrv/pycontract/README.md

 ## Composite States

 PyContract supports the composition of states to create more complex and expressive specifications.
-The primary composite states are `AndState`, `OrState`, `NotState`, and `Sequence`.
+The primary composite states are `OrState`, `AndState`, `NotState`, and `Sequence`.

 ### `OrState`

 An `OrState` represents a disjunction of states.
-It is active as long as at least one of its sub-states is active.
 When an event occurs, it is passed to all active sub-states.
 If a sub-state transitions to an `ErrorState`, it is silently removed from the `OrState`.
 If, on the other hand, a sub-state transitions to an `OkState`, the `OrState` itself transitions to an `OkState`.
-And `OrState` can be created in two ways: using the `OrState` constructor or by using the `|` operator.
+An `OrState` can be created in two ways: by using the `|` operator or by using the `OrState` constructor.

 **Example:**